ainsu23/ainsuasty.com/content/about.md

 title: "About me \U0001F61C"
 ---

-My name is **Andres Felipe Insuasty Ch.**, I love working with *R* for data analysis.
+My name is **Andrés Felipe Insuasty Ch.**, I love working with *R* for data analysis.
 I am from Cali (Capital of salsa dancing), Colombia.
-I lived in BogotÃ¡ but I travel a lot around the world with my girlfriend __Klaudia__.
+I lived in Bogotá but I travel a lot around the world with my girlfriend __Klaudia__.
 I have had experience using R since my master degree (graduated in 2015).
 This involve **getting + wragling + automatic reports** for 3 different companies.
 Finally, I have taught to use R to my team at my previous work.

 ## PROJECTS